hschafer/CSE-STAT-416-book/README.md

 pip install -r requirements.txt
 ```

 You will potentially need some other system requirements based for the [manim](https://github.com/3b1b/manim) library.

+See `SetupErrors.md` for some issues others have run into while setting this up.

 ## Generating a Video
 Once you've installed `manim` and are in your environment, you can run the `manim` command in any of the directories that have `manim` scripts.
 For example